 As usual, have fun with Chained Bar stitch

-How to join TAST and where to share your work for week 9
+How to join TAST and where to share

 If you are new to hand embroidery the challenge is to learn the stitch and share what you have learnt.
 If you are an experienced embroiderer, enjoy Beyond TAST and give your work a modern twist and share it online so beginners can see what can be done with a little imagination.